edgedb/edgedb/docs/ai/index.rst

 =======================

 The AI extension may be configured via our UI or via EdgeQL.
-To use the built-in UI, access it by running ``edgedb ui``.
+To use the built-in UI, access it by running ``gel ui``.
 If you have the extension enabled in your schema as shown above and have migrated that schema change, you will see the "AI Admin" icon in the left-hand toolbar.

 .. image:: images/ui-ai.png
-    :alt: The EdgeDB local development server UI highlighting the AI admin icon in the left-hand toolbar.
+    :alt: The Gel local development server UI highlighting the AI admin icon in the left-hand toolbar.
 The icon is two stars, one larger and one smaller, the smaller being a light pink color and the larger being a light blue when selected.